Changing Jobs or Retiring? Don’t Forget Your Retirement Savings

 A distribution is simply defined as a payout of the amount of money that has accumulated in your retirement savings plan.
 This may include amounts you have contributed, the "vested" portion of any amounts your employer has contributed, plus any earnings on those contributions.

 You will want to think carefully before making any decisions about the money in your retirement plan, as some choices may mean you have to pay more in income taxes on your distribution.
 It's also a good idea to talk with a tax advisor before picking a distribution election.

-Keep Money in Employer's Plan: Allows continued tax-deferral of any growth.
+Keep Money in Employer's Plan: Allows continued tax-deferral of

 Make a Direct Rollover: Allows continued contributions and tax-deferral of any growth.
 Avoids potential taxes and penalty fees.

 Take a Cash Distribution: Satisfies immediate need for cash.
 Substantial taxes and penalty fees may apply.